alesbrelih/docker-networking/README.md

        valid_lft forever preferred_lft forever
 ```

-We see that `br-b52ba1fca3c3` matches this subnet (we are looking for br-\* something).
+We can see that `br-b52ba1fca3c3` matches this the previously inspected subnet (we are looking for br-\* something).

-2. Use tcpdump to inspect traffic:
+2. Use `tcpdump` to inspect traffic:

 ```bash
 ┌──(root㉿kali)-[/home/ales/personal/docker-networking]